tarrendo/frontend-interview/readme.md

 # Frontend Test
 The backend developer has made an endpoint that returns an array of search results.
 Write a vue grid component consisting of the search results showing _at most_ 4 results per row.
 Each child component in the grid should look like the mockup below.

 You can use SCSS or CSS for this.
+We would like to see bootstrap framework version 3.4 used.

 ## Mockup of one result
 ![](images/mockup.png)